cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 * Or, the winner by forfeit, when a game is expired.
 * Or a neutral value when the game is active.

-In this exercise a draw is not handled and it would require yet another value to save in _winner_.
+In this exercise, a draw is not handled and it would require yet another value to save in _winner_.

 ## New information